The Impacts Of Lone Working On Mental Health

 - Risk assessments – include the risks that staff working alone will likely encounter be identifying the main issues and how to mitigate them.
 Remember to review them regularly, either periodically or after a change to work practices.

 - Be proactive – regularly review how the role is going, what’s working well and what changes can be made to improve.
 Put systems in place as you go, don’t wait for a negative incident or problem to occur.

-- Use technology to help – personal safety devices and apps can give lone workers reassurance that backup is available in an emergency situation.
+- Use technology to help – safety devices and apps can give lone workers reassurance that backup is available in an emergency situation.
 Using video conferencing is an easy way to include remote workers in team meetings so that they can contribute to discussions and see their colleagues.

 - Signposting – all staff, including lone workers, should know how to access mental health support in your organisation.
 Whether that’s through a mental health first aider, an Employee Assistance Programme (EAP), HR, managers or colleagues.